About the Project

-Applications are invited for a full time postgraduate studentship in the research group of Professor Farideh Jalilehvand, starting September 2017.
-The research project is focused on the interaction of antitumor active metal complexes with small molecules of biological interest.
-During this project, the candidate will prepare metal complexes and learn to characterize their structures using a wide range of techniques, including: synchrotron-based X-ray absorption spectroscopy (EXAFS), ESI-Mass spectrometry, NMR, IR, Raman, UV-Vis. spectroscopic techniques.
+Applicants are invited for a full time postgraduate studentship in the research group of Professor Farideh Jalilehvand, starting September 2020.
+The research project is focused on the interaction of small molecules of biological interest with metal complexes that could have potential medicinal applications (such as antitumor activity, photo-dynamic therapy, or as MRI agent).
+During this project, the candidate will prepare metal complexes and learn to characterize their structures using a wide range of techniques, including: synchrotron-based X-ray absorption spectroscopy (EXAFS), ESI-Mass spectrometry, multinuclear NMR, IR, Raman, and UV-vis spectroscopic techniques.
 There may be opportunities to carry on experiments at synchrotron facilities.
-Also, the candidate may participate in a collaborative research in monitoring cellular uptake of antitumor active metal complexes using X-ray fluorescence microscopy (XFM).
+Also, the candidate may participate in a collaborative research in determining the cytotoxicity of metal complexes, and monitoring their cellular uptake using X-ray fluorescence microscopy (XFM).

 To learn more about the research in Jalilehvand’s group, please check out the following websites: